-personal files stored on our computers are our property.
+All network resources used to provide computing and internet connections throughout the organization are our property and are intended for use by Company employees to conduct our business.
+All email, voicemail and personal files stored on our computers are our property.
 You should therefore have no expectation of personal privacy in connection with your use of these resources.
 We may, from time to time and at our sole discretion, review any files stored or transmitted on our computers and communication resources, including voice mail and email messages, for compliance with our policy.
 Incidental and occasional personal use of email and telephones is permitted but should be limited and is not private.

 You should not use our resources in a way that may be disruptive or offensive to others or unlawful.
-At all times when sending email or transmitting any other message or file, you should not transmit comments, language, images, or other files that you would be embarrassed to have read by any person.
 Remember that your "private" email messages are easily forwarded to a wide audience.
 In addition, do not use these resources in a wasteful manner.
 Unnecessarily transmitting messages and other files wastes not only computer resources, but also the time and effort of each employee having to sort and read through their own email.
 Use of computer and communication resources must be consistent with all other Company policies, including the Employee Handbook and those policies relating to harassment, privacy, copyright, trademark, trade secret and other intellectual property considerations.